julianjohannesen/react-bulma-components/README.md

 ### V3

-- Currently V3 its in beta.
-You can try it wirh `npm install react-bulma-components@next`.
+- Currently V3 is in beta.
+You can try it with `npm install react-bulma-components@next`.
-- There may be some bugs in this version please be sure to **test** it before using it on you project
+- There may be some bugs in this version.
+Please be sure to **test** it before using it on your project.

 ### V2 Documentation

-- If you are using v2 please see the Readme on [Here](https://couds.github.io/react-bulma-components/)
+- If you are using v2 please see the [Readme](https://couds.github.io/react-bulma-components/)

 ### BREAKING CHANGES V2 -> V3:

-- Now the alias needed to override Bulma variables (and/or use the directly the sass files) it `_variables.sass` instead of `~_variables.sass`, See Advanced setup below.
+- Now the alias needed to override Bulma variables (and/or use sass files directly) is `_variables.sass` instead of `~_variables.sass`.
+See Advanced setup below.
-- Please check the components you are using still works as expected, We add Ref forwarding https://reactjs.org/docs/forwarding-refs.html#forwarding-refs-to-dom-components
+- Please check the components you are using still work as expected.
+We added Ref forwarding https://reactjs.org/docs/forwarding-refs.html#forwarding-refs-to-dom-components

 ### To Install